-Study Examines Impact of OREF Grants
+Study Examines Impact of OREF Grants on NIH Funding

 A study recently published in the Journal of Bone and Joint Surgery (JBJS) analyzed the rate at which investigators receiving certain OREF grants were able to secure funding from the National Institutes of Health (NIH) after receiving their OREF grant.
 The study compared the future funding success of NIH applicants who received OREF funding and those who did not.
-Additionally, the authors analyzed OREF data about all grant programs between 1994 and 2014 for the purposes of determining whether or not their was a positive correlation between receiving any OREF grant and subsequent NIH funding.
+Additionally, the authors analyzed OREF data about all grant programs between 1994 and 2014 for the purposes of determining whether or not there was a positive correlation between receiving any OREF grant and subsequent NIH funding.

 OREF grant recipients subsequently receiving NIH funding also varied by OREF study type: